elinor-fung/samples/core/hosting/HostWithHostFxr/readme.md

+---
+languages:
+- csharp
+- cpp
+products:
+- dotnet-core
+page_type: sample
+name: ".NET Core Hosting Sample"
+urlFragment: "net-core-hosting-hostfxr"
+description: "This project demonstrates a way for a native process to host .NET Core using the `nethost` and `hostfxr` libraries"
+---

 # .NET Core Hosting Sample

 This project demonstrates a way for a native process to host .NET Core using the `nethost` and `hostfxr` libraries.
 Documentation on the `nethost` and `hostfxr` APIs can be found [here](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/native-hosting.md).